-In accordance with the most recent Consolidated Salary Authorization, the 2023-24 Faculty Compensation Plan provides information about (1) the 2023-24 pay structure, (2) the promotion and tenure process, (3) the annual evaluation and salary adjustment process for teaching and research faculty and administrative and professional faculty, and (4) salary adjustments within the evaluation period.
+- 1. the 2024-25 pay structure; - 2. the promotion and tenure process; - 3. the annual evaluation and salary adjustment process for teaching and research faculty (T&R) and administrative/professional (A/P) faculty; and - 4. salary adjustments within the evaluation period.

-This faculty compensation plan covers only faculty positions.
-The compensation plan for staff is administered separately by the university administration in accordance with the Board of Visitors' approval of the university's Management Agreement, effective July 1, 2006, as well as guidance from the commonwealth and the state Department of Human Resource Management.
+This faculty compensation plan is only for faculty positions.
+The compensation plan for staff is administered separately by the university administration in accordance with the Board of Visitors' approval of the university's Management Agreement, effective July 1, 2006, as well as guidance from the commonwealth and the state's Department of Human Resource Management.